September 10

 Why Enameled Cast Iron for Dutch Ovens?

-But for Dutch ovens, it's hard to beat enameled cast iron.
 The cast iron walls and heavy lid hold in heat and moisture for low-and-slow braising, and the enamel provides a stable, non-reactive surface that's safe and won't degrade or leach anything into your food.

 Best For